Recent news and posts

 MedTech-related health technology assessments from NIHR in November 2022

 The National Institute for Health Research (NIHR) funds valuable independent research for health and social care decision-makers in England.
 Reports from the Health Technology Assessment (HTA) Programme are published in the NIHR HTA Journal and inform NICE guidance.

-In November 2021, three MedTech-related assessments were published in the NIHR HTA Journal:
+In November 2022, one MedTech-related assessment was published in the NIHR HTA Journal:

 See the full details here.

 This news is just one of about 300 market access news collected by our team in the subscription services "HTA Alerts" and "Reimbursement Alerts" every two weeks from more than 80 organizations.
 Access our paid subscription services to stay on top of all developments specifically for your products in Europe (reimbursement news) and globally (HTA news).
 First EU issues of both newsletters are available for download free-of-charge.

 Not ready for a subscription service?
 Subscribe to our free-of-charge newsletter delivered every second week to get updates about key reimbursement developments in Europe (10-12 news every two weeks).